trpc/trpc/www/docs/server/subscriptions.md

   z.custom<TrackedEnvelope<unknown>>(isTrackedEnvelope);

 /**
- * Zod schema for an async generators
+ * A Zod schema helper designed specifically for validating async generators.
+This schema ensures that:
- * - validates that the value is an async iterable
+ * 1. The value being validated is an async iterable.
- * - validates each item in the async iterable
+ * 2. Each item yielded by the async iterable conforms to a specified type.
- * - validates the return value of the async iterable */ export function zAsyncGenerator<
+ * 3. The return value of the async iterable, if any, also conforms to a specified type.
+ */
+export function zAsyncGenerator<
   TYieldIn,